Dipsingh/dipsingh.github.io/_posts/2020-5-17-ECMP-Algorithm-Analysis.md

 well understood.
 So this provided me enough motivation to write about this topic which will be covered in various upcoming blog posts.
 But while thinking about the subject, I ran into an interesting RFC [RFC2992](https://tools.ietf.org/html/rfc2992).
-This RFC goes through a simple mathematical proof which I found impressive due to the fact that someone wrote that in ASCII in 2000, but I think the beauty got lost somewhere behind those black and white ASCII diagrams.
-So my intent in this blog post is to provide colorization.
+This RFC goes through a simple mathematical proof which I found impressive due to the fact that someone wrote that in ASCII in 2000, but I felt like the beauty got lost somewhere behind those black and white ASCII diagrams.
+My intent in this blog post is to provide some colorization and perhaps go a bit more in detail.

 ## Introduction
 In this RFC, the focus is on Hash-threshold implementation for mapping hash values to the next-hop.
 To re-iterate for the completeness sake, we all know that a router computes a hash key based on certain fields, like SRC IP, DST IP, SRC Port, DST Port by performing a hash (CRC16, CRC32, XOR16, XOR32 etc.).
-This hash gets mapped to a region and the next-hop allocated to that region, is where the flow get's assigned.
+This hash gets mapped to a region and the next-hop assigned to that region, is where the flow get's assigned.

 For example,assume that we have 5-next hops to choose from and we have a key space which is 40 bits wide.
-We divide the available region equally and allocate 8 bits of the region to each of our 5 next hops.
+We divide the available keyspace equally and allocate 8 bits per region to each of our 5 next hops.

 ![ECMP Hashing](/images/post2/ecmp_analysis_fig1.png "ECMP Hashing")

-In order to choose the next-hop, we need to map the key to a region.
+In order to choose a next-hop, we need to map the hash key to a region.
 Since the regions are equally divided, this becomes a very simple task.

 ```